 I’m a strong advocate of the family dairy animal.
 Milk cows are great, of course, but let’s be honest, cows are a huge undertaking.
 A goat isn’t as big of a leap because they’re not any bigger than a large dog.
 Or you could get a Nigerian dwarf, and they’re not any bigger than a small Keep Reading

 Welcome to our last installment of My Dairy Goat Adventures!
-If you’re new to the series, click here to get up to speed!
+If you’re new to the series, find the rest of the story here.
 In our first year of “commercial” dairying, I wasn’t really sure how to handle things, and was glad that a few of our customers were also friends who could give us feedback Keep Reading

 Welcome back to My Dairy Goat Adventures!
-If this is your first time around, click here, and here, and here to get up to speed on the series.
+If this is your first time around, click here for part 1, and here for part 2, and find part 3 here to get up to speed on the series.
 When we got Sage home, I immediately tied her to a picket line in the yard.
-The farmette she had come from didn’t have any grass, so she was absolutely Keep Reading
+The farmette she had come from didn’t have Keep Reading

 Welcome to part 3 of My Dairy Goat Adventures!
 If you missed them, click the links to catch up on part one, and part two.
 Once again I was stalled.
 I finally had an appointment to go see a goat who just seemed so perfect, and the truck broke down.
 That’s it, I said.
 No goat for me.
 It’s Keep Reading